 1st Supervisor: David Edgerton

 2nd Supervisor: Caitjan Gainty

-I am a first-year PhD student, with an interest in social and political histories of science and technology.
+I am a second year PhD student, with an interest in social and political histories of science and technology.
 I am interested in the intersection of histories of STM and the history of production.
 I am particularly interested in the historical and sociological relationship between technology and work.

 In 2019, I was awarded the Hans Rausing (1+3) scholarship to pursue an MA in Modern History and a PhD at King’s College London.
 Before joining King’s, I graduated from Uppsala University in 2017 with an MSc in Theoretical Physics.
 I subsequently taught Physics at a high school in Mumbai.

 Grants, Awards, and Prizes: